 New Zealand's Best Winter Festivals That Will Make You Actually Want to Go Outside

-From slopeside music festivals in Queenstown to solstice celebrations in Wellington, these festivals are made for winter weekenders.
+From slopeside music fests in Queenstown to solstice celebrations in Wellington, these events are made for winter getaways.

 MARDI GRAS, OHAKUNE/QUEENSTOWN

 Mardi Gras is arguably New Zealand's biggest winter party — and this year its spreading the fun over two weekends in two different locations.
 On Saturday, June 19, Ohakune is the spot to catch a lineup of dance floor favourites.
 Promoters Audiology have teased six international acts ahead of this year's first lineup announcement, including UK-based electronic producer Dimension, drum and bass DJ Culture Shock, Australian singer-songwriter Nyxen and trap producer Quix.
 They'll be joined by a monster lineup of local talent.
 The event in Queenstown on Saturday, June 26 comes with snow-capped peaks and an intimate capacity of only 3000.

 MATARIKI FESTIVAL, AUCKLAND

 While we have to wait until next year for the first-ever Matariki public holiday, there are still plenty of ways to celebrate the beginning of the Māori new year in 2021.
 Every year Auckland Council's Matariki Festival consistently delivers a series of delightful events.
 The exact details are yet to be announced for 2021, but you can expect everything from street food and live performances, right through to light festivals, stargazing, Māori art workshops and film screenings.
 Matariki is seen as a time to reflect on Māori identity, as well as an opportunity to look to the future.
 The 2021 festival runs from June 19 to July 11 right across Tāmaki Makaurau.